 If your body were free of nitrites, you might develop gastroenteritis.

-The scare-mongers neglect to address the good old-fashioned topic of almost instant death from botulism.
+The scare-mongers neglect to address the good old-fashioned topic of a relatively faster-death from botulism.